July 23-25, 2025

 To be announced.

-Workshop 505 Maximizing Impact: Crafting Your Fundraising Plan & Measuring ROI
+Workshop 505 Maximizing Impact: Crafting Your Fundraising Plan and Measuring ROI

 Amy Nisenson, Principal Consultant, Nisenson Consulting LLC and Karen LaForge, Consultant, Nisenson Consulting LLC

 This workshop is designed to help nonprofit leaders refine and strengthen their fundraising strategies.
-Participants will learn how to put together a fund development plan which includes aligning fundraising goals with organizational objectives.
+Participants will learn how to put together a fund development plan, which includes aligning fundraising goals with organizational objectives.
 Through interactive exercises, attendees will assess the effectiveness of their efforts and explore key metrics for measuring return on investment (ROI) and how to track progress over time.
-By the end, participants will have a clearer roadmap for improving fundraising impact and making data-driven decisions.
+By the end of the session, participants will have a clearer roadmap for improving fundraising impact and making data-driven decisions.

 2:00 p.m.
 Beverage Break